vincent-tr/mylife-apps/README.md

 - mui pickers not supported (update to mui v5)
 - gallery => webpconverter not supported => https://www.npmjs.com/package/sharp
 - */bin/* : cleanup other than server?
+- remove babel after we have no jsx, only tsx
+- remove fonts ?
+(2 first includes of ui/src/index.js)

 __dirname usage :